Teamlock/Documentation/install/docker.md

 # Using the Docker image

-An image is available on [Docker Hub](https://hub.docker.com/repository/docker/teamlockproject/teamlock).
+An image is available on [Github](https://github.com/Teamlock/Teamlock/pkgs/container/teamlock).

 ## Environment Variables